 Quick tip to stay ahead of this technical SEO problem

-The best way to get ahead of this one is to do regular crawls of your website using an audit tool like Ahrefs or SEMrush.
-These will uncover any such issues for you to address.
+The best way to get ahead of these common technical issues is to do regular crawls of your website using an audit tool like Ahrefs or SEMrush.
+These will uncover any redirection issues for you to address.

 Resolving these common technical SEO issues can mean happier days for your website rankings